30464 - EMPIRICAL RESEARCH METHODS AND DATA ANALYSIS

 - Interactive class activities (role playing, business game, simulation, online forum, instant polls)

-- Online lectures to gain deeper knowledge of the statistical software and econometric methods.
+- Online lectures to gain deeper knowledge of the statistical software.

 - Exercises to gain deeper knowledge of the statistical software.